cv/crab/README.md

       ...

-To convert a bunch of stories in one go, this pipe does the trick:
+To convert a bunch of stories in one go, this pipe should do the trick:

     $ crab story list --iteration "Iteration 7" | cut -f 1 -d : | xargs crab story pull